roydukkey/clean-package/README.md

 ## Command Line Usage

 ```
-clean-package [source-path] [backup-path] [options..]
+clean-package [[source-path] backup-path]

+Backs up, cleans, and writes the given JSON document using the specified configuration

 Positionals:
   source-path                          The path and filename to the package.json file that will be modified
   backup-path                          The path and filename to which the [source-path] will be backed up

 Options:

   -c, --config <path>                  Change path to the configuration file

-  -e,  --extends <name>...
-The name to a shareable configuration (e.g. 'clean-package/common')
+  -e, --extends <name>..
+Names of a shareable configuration (e.g. 'clean-package/common')

   -i, --indent <value>                 Change the indentation used in the cleaned file

-  -rm, --remove <key>...
-Specify the keys to remove, overriding configuration from file
+  -x, --remove <key>..
+Keys to remove; overrides configuration from file

-       --remove-add <key>...
-Specify the keys to remove, without overriding configuration from file
+      --remove-add <key>..
+Keys to remove; amends configuration from file

-  -r,  --replace <key>=<value>...
-Specify the keys to replace, overriding configuration from file
+  -r, --replace <key>=<value>..
+Key/value pairs where the key will be replaced by the value; overrides configuration from file

-       --replace-add <key>=<value>...
-Specify the keys to replace, without overriding configuration from file
+      --replace-add <key>=<value>..
+Key/value pairs where the key will be replaced by the value; amends configuration from file

       --print-config                   Print the combined configuration without executing command

       --help                           Show help

   -v, --version                        Print the version number
 ```

 ```
-clean-package restore [source-path] [backup-path] [options..]
+clean-package restore [[source-path] backup-path]

+Restores the back up file to the source path

 Positionals:
   source-path                          The path and filename to the package.json file that will be modified
   backup-path                          The path and filename to which the [source-path] will be backed up

 alias: r

 Options:

   -c, --config <path>                  Change path to the configuration file

-  -e,  --extends <name>...
-The name to a shareable configuration (e.g. 'clean-package/common')
+  -e, --extends <name>..
+Names of a shareable configuration (e.g. 'clean-package/common')

       --print-config                   Print the combined configuration without executing command

       --help                           Show help

   -v, --version                        Print the version number
 ```

 ## Usage in Code